If there is one thing you can say about our team, it is that we are passionate.

 Stéphanie joined Ecosurety as marketing manager in 2015 after 15 years performing operational and strategical marketing roles in both B2C and B2B global businesses.

-Examples of campaigns she has been involved with are #LeedsByExample and #IntheLoop to boost on-the-go recycling, as well as #BringBackHeavyMetal and Don't Bin Your Batteries to increase portable batteries collections.
-Passionate about sustainability, she also managed the project that led to Ecosurety becoming B Corp certified in April 2020.
+Driven by her passion for behaviour change, she has worked on numerous consumer awareness campaigns to encourage citizens to reduce, reuse or recycle.
+Some campaigns she has been involved with are #Electric Avenue to encourage electricals repair & reuse, #LeedsByExample and #IntheLoop to boost on-the-go recycling, as well as #BringBackHeavyMetal and Don't Bin Your Batteries to increase portable batteries collections.

 Julie leads the drive for quality at Ecosurety, and with her broad experience we know that we are in a very safe pair of hands!
 A background in chemistry and the petrochemical industry, working in a number of countries including the UK, South Africa and the Netherlands, has led Julie to specialise in quality management.